-2.8 Decoder Address Basics
+3.4 Decoder Address Basics

 Each DCC decoder has an address.
 To select a DCC locomotive and run it on either throttle, you must know its address.
 Digitrax decoders are set up at the factory with the "default" 03.
 This means that when you take a Digitrax decoder out of the package and install it in your loco, you can select address 03 on your throttle and run the decoder.
 The first Configuration Variable (CV) programmed by most DCC users is the decoder's address since it is not very useful to have all of your locos run on address "03."
 If you do not know the address of the DCC locomotive you want to run, you can simply program the decoder's address and select it to run using the new, known address.
-With some command stations, it is possible to read back the decoder's address.
-See your Digitrax Starter Set Manual for information about reading back addresses and see your Digitrax Decoder Users Manual for a complete discussion of decoder addressing.
+With some command stations (such as DCS100), it is possible to read back the decoder's addresses and see your Digitrax Decoder Users Manual for a complete discussion of decoder addressing.

-2.9 How To Select & Run A DCC Equipped Loco
+3.5 How To Select & Run A DCC Equipped Loco

-- Activate the DT400's left throttle knob "L" by turning it a 1/4 turn in either direction or by clicking the throttle knob once.
+Activate the DT400's left throttle knob "L" by turning it a 1/4 turn in either direction or by clicking the throttle knob once.
 The left side address will begin flashing.
-If nothing is selected on this throttle it will flash "SEL". - 2.
-Press the LOCO Key of the display will begin flashing.
+If nothing is selected on this throttle it will flash "SEL".